+5> apply the default configuration of SL-RLC1 as specified in clause 9.2.4 and associate it with the SRB1;

+2> for L2 Intermediate U2N Relay UE:

+3> if SRB1 is included in sl-MappingToAddModList, and sl-EgressRLC-Channel-DL is configured:

+4> release SL-RLC1, if established;

+4> associate the PC5 Relay RLC channel as indicated by sl-EgressRLC-Channel-DL with SRB1;

+3> else: (i.e. SRB1 is not included in sl-MappingToAddModList, or SRB1 is included in sl-MappingToAddModList, but sl-EgressRLC-Channel-DL is not configured)

+4> if SL-RLC1 is not established:

-4> apply the default configuration of SL-RLC1 as specified in clause 9.2.4 and associate it with the SRB1;
+5> apply the default configuration of SL-RLC1 as specified in clause 9.2.4 and associate it with the SRB1;

 [Comments]:

 [Rapporteur]: The field description of the sl-EgressRLC-Channel-DL mentions that it Indicates the egress RLC channel on PC5 Hop for downlink transmissions at the L2 Intermediate U2N Relay UE.
 We can discuss if such clarification is needed in the procedural text and companies .
 I will recommend "ToDo" status for this RIL.